bev-a-tron/bev-a-tron.github.io/_posts/2015-09-25-plant-a-tree.markdown

 categories: life
 ---

 Starting a new company?
 I encourage you to plant a tree.
 Please enjoy this really old piece of writing, which I find pretty relevant still.
+Oh, apparently I didn't listen to my own advice.

-"Plant a tree when you start grad school"
+"Plant a tree when you start grad school" (6 June 2011)
-6 June 2011

 If you are not starting grad school, imagine something like "get married", "have a kid", or "move somewhere new".